D4rK7355608/com.d4rk.qrcodescanner.plus/README.md

 It uses the [ZXing](https://github.com/zxing/zxing) scanning library and is compatible with latest Material-You design on Android 12+ devices with changeable themes in settings for new and old devices. 📱

-QR & Bar Code Scanner app is also QR code generator in your pocket.
+QR & Bar Code Scanner Plus app is also QR code generator in your pocket.
 Using QR generator is extremely easy to use, simply enter the data you wish on QR code and click to generate QR codes.
 After generating your code you can export it as SVG or PNG file type. 🖼️

 QR and bar codes are everywhere!
-Install QR & Bar Code Scanner app to scan every code you want.
-QR & Bar Code Scanner app is the only free scanner app you will ever need. 📷 Turn on the flashlight for scanning in the dark or use pinch to zoom to scan QRs far away. 📸
+Install QR & Bar Code Scanner Plus app to scan every code you want.
+QR & Bar Code Scanner Plus app is the only free scanner app you will ever need. 📷 Turn on the flashlight for scanning in the dark or use pinch to zoom to scan QRs far away. 📸

-Also D4rK QR & Bar Code Scanner scan all common barcode formats: QR, Data Matrix, Aztec, UPC, EAN and many more.
+Also D4rK QR & Bar Code Scanner Plus scan all common barcode formats: QR, Data Matrix, Aztec, UPC, EAN and many more.
 It can use flashlight to scan in the dark, zoom to read barcodes from far distances and links, connect to Wi-Fi, view geolocations, add calendar events, find product information, etc.

 Designed with security as a top priority, the best QR utility on the market offers a simple interface with abundant functionality This functionality for improved usability requires access to certain permissions in your device. 🛡️